 Anything in the core which absorbs neutrons will reduce core reactivity, requiring a higher fuelling rate to maintain criticality and consequently reducing burnup.
 The reactor core is designed to use neutrons as efficiently as possible in order to obtain maximum burnup.
-Core parameters, such as radius, length, lattice pitch, reflector thickness, fuel and channel geometry, etc., are optimized for highest reactivity.
-Structural materials, i.e., pressure tubes and calandria tubes, are selected for low neutron absorption - zirconium alloys are used most frequently because zirconium has a low neutron absorption crosssection.
+Core parameters, such as radius, length, lattice pitch, reflector thickness, fuel and channel geometry, etc., are optimized for minimum total unit energy costs.
+Structural materials, i.e., pressure tubes and calandria tubes, are selected for low neutron absorption - zirconium alloys are used most frequently because zirconium has a low neutron absorption cross-section.
 Fuel bundles are designed to have as little structural material as possible.
 In CANDU reactors refuelling is done continuously on-power; no removable absorbers are required to compensate for burnup between refuellings as in other systems.
 Reactivity mechanisms are the minimum necessary for system control.
-This tends to produce high burnup as well as high availability. new fuel is added to the core replacing burned up fuel.
-In CANDU reactors fuel is added on-power by inserting a fixed number of new bundles in one end of a channel and removing the same number of spent bundles from the other end.
+This improves the burnup as well as producing high availability.
+The in-core fuel management scheme refers to the manner in which new fuel is added to the core replacing burned up fuel.
+In CANDU PHW reactors, fuel is added on-power by inserting a fixed number of new bundles in one end of a channel and removing the same number of spent bundles from the other end.
 For example, if 8 bundles are added to a 12-bundle channel, the last 8 bundles in the channel are discharged, and the first 4 bundles are pushed along to the last four positions.
 (This is called an "8 bundle shift".)
 This gives a higher burnup than replacing all 12 bundles at once because those bundles which were operating at lower power during the first cycle, and consequently have lower burnup, are left in for a second cycle.

 Fuel in adjacent channels is pushed through in opposite directions ("bidirectional refuelling").
 Thus fresh fuel in one end of a channel is directly adjacent to burned up fuel in the nearest neighbouring channels.
 This tends to make the average fuel properties uniform along the channel, producing a symmetric axial power distribution which closely resembles a cosine.
-(See Figure 39.)
+(See Figure 38.)

-Figure 39 Douglas Point Axial Flux Profile
+Figure 38 Douglas Point Axial Flux Profile

-The axial neutron flux distribution for NPD, Douglas Point and Bruce reactors are approximately a cosine, but Pickering axial flux shape is distinctly different because it uses absorber rods as a reactivity mechanism, which tend to flatten flux, see Figure 40.
-This figure also illustrates the movement of bundles along the channel during a four and eight bundle shift.
+The axial neutron flux distribution for NPD, Douglas Point and Bruce reactors are approximately a cosine, but Pickering axial flux shape is distinctly different because it uses absorber rods as a reactivity mechanism, which tend to flatten flux, see Figure 39.
+This figure also illustrates the movement of bundles along the channel during an eight bundle shift.

-The radial flux distribution for a bare reactor is a Bessel function but can be modified or flattened to obtain better power density from the reactor by a reflector on the outside of the core and/or differential fuelling of the core, i.e., the refuelling rate in the inner region is adjusted so that the burnup is higher there, and the reactivity lower.
+The radial flux distribution for a bare reactor is a Bessel function but can be modified or flattened to obtain a higher power density from the reactor by a reflector on the outside of the core and/or differential fuelling of the core, i.e., the refuelling rate in the inner region is adjusted so that the burnup is higher there, and the reactivity lower.
 This tends to reduce power in the inner region, flattening the power distribution.
 This produces a higher total power generation from the same size core.

-Figure 40 Pickering Axial Flux Profile
+Figure 39 Pickering Axial Flux Profile

-Fuel Bundle and Core Flux Distributions
+8.1 Fuel Bundle and Core Flux Distributions

-In Figure 41 the neutron flux distribution radially through a fuel bundle is shown.
-It is noted that the neutron flux is depressed as it traverses the various components making up the fuel channel, i.e., calandria tube gas space, pressure tube, reactor coolant and fuel elements.
-As the CANDU system uses short bundles, there is a neutron axial flux peaking at the junction of each bundle, which is also shown on the same figure.
+In Figure 40 the neutron flux distribution radially through a fuel bundle is shown.
+It is noted that the neutron flux is depressed as it traverses the various components making up the fuel channel, i.e., calandria tube,gas space, pressure tube, reactor coolant and fuel elements.
+As the CANDU system uses short bundles, there is axial peaking in the neutron flux at the junction of each bundle, which is also shown on the same figure.

-Figure 41 Bundle Radial and Axial Flux Distribution
+Figure 40 Bundle Radial and Axial Flux Distribution